itsays-zqc/my-website/docs/examples/PIC/MicroringResonator/MicroringResonator.md

 ```

 #### 1.2  Define Simulation Function and parameters
 To facilitate parameter changes, we can define function to encapsulate the entire simulation project.
 Before starting the simulation, you can define variables to control the parameters.
-Set as follows.
+As shown below.

 ```python
 def simulation(*, run_mode, wavelength, grid, number_of_trial_modes, run_options: "RunOptions", **kwargs):